 Ladies and gentlemen, meet HIP 13044 b.
 Type: Gas giant a little larger than our own planetary colossus Jupiter.
 Status: orbiting into oblivion.
 Why is it interesting?
 Scientists are studying it to gain insight into how our own solar system will meet its maker.

 The current fixation on HIP 13044 b is part of a greater narrative involving a search for life out there.
+The study of exoplanets, especially those in extreme conditions, helps scientists understand the potential for life in the universe.
 Currently being observed from frigid observatories in Chile located thousands of feet high up in the Andes, HIP 13044 b’s demise should be a universal lesson in mortality.
 Everything is finite, all is impermanence.

 Man, that’s deep.